Generalized Penalty for Circular Coordinate Representation

 With the same voting dataset, we examined the quantitative performance measure given by the coranking matrix proposed by \cite{lee2009quality}.
-There is still no agreement on how to evaluate dimension reduction methods.
 Circular coordinates reduce the dataset from $d$ dimensions into a lower dimensional dataset of dimension $k$, where $k$ is the number of chosen significant cocycles.
-In order to compare circular coordinates as a dimension reduction method against other NLDR methods, we specify the dimension reduced data to live in $\mathbb{R}^{k}$.
+To compare circular coordinates as a dimension reduction method against other NLDR methods, we specify the dimension reduced data to live in $\mathbb{R}^{k}$.
 By doing this, all dimension reduction methods perform a dimension reduction from $\mathbb{R}^{d}$ to $\mathbb{R}^{k}$.
-We can see that the coranking matrix of circular coordinates has very sharp block structures (See Appendix \ref{sec:Comparison-with-other}), which is similar to t-SNE \citep{maaten2008visualizing} and UMAP \citep{mcinnes2018umap}.
-Similar observations for dimension reduced dataset by PCA and Laplacian eigenmaps \citep{belkin2003laplacian} indicate that these two methods do not preserve the group separation (or clustering) in the dataset across different parties well.
+We can see that the coranking matrix of circular coordinates has a very sharp block structure (See Appendix \ref{sec:Comparison-with-other}), which is similar to t-SNE \cite{maaten2008visualizing} and UMAP \cite{mcinnes2018umap}.
+Similar observations for dimension reduced dataset by PCA and Laplacian eigenmaps \cite{belkin2003laplacian} indicate that these two methods do not preserve the group separation (or clustering) in the dataset across different parties well.

-To sum up, this congress voting example shows how circular coordinates with the generalized penalty functions provide better group separation with topological information.
-The generalized penalty leads to sharper coordinate changes near topological features compared to $L_{2}$.
-When the data is sparse, we find that the circular coordinates with generalized penalty separates clusters better.
+To sum up, this congress voting example shows how circular coordinates with the generalized penalty functions provide a better group separation with topological information.
+We use the different behaviors of circular coordinates smoothed using $L_1, L_2$ norms to show the different levels of sparsity in the dataset.
+When observing real data, the contrast of $L_1, L_2$ norms reveals additional information.
+Specifically, for the voting data, since the sparsity exists in the voting records, it seems that $L_1$ norm provides consistently better clustering.
+We know from our simulations in Section \ref{sec:Simulation-studies-under} that the generalized penalty leads to sharper changes of the coordinate values near topological features compared to $L_{2}$.
+This explains why, when the data is sparse, we find that the circular coordinates with generalized penalty separate the clusters better when evaluated by the cluster scores chosen above.
+In fact, $L_{1}$ is better under almost all scores.
+The voting data is really sparse in the sense that there are roughly $3^{300}$ possible voting outcome combinations, while each year only contains approximately 300 representatives' votes.

 \FloatBarrier